function-store/TD_ParHoverMIDI_VSN1/README.md

 - **Color outline**: Currently in hover mode - move mouse to select parameters
 - **White outline**: Currently in slot mode - a parameter slot is active

+### **Bank Indicators**:
+- **Screen display**: Shows current bank number (e.g., "Bank 0", "Bank 1")
+- **Button updates**: Slot button labels and LEDs update when switching banks
+- **UI indicator**: TouchDesigner UI shows current bank number

 ### **Step Size Indicators**:
 - **Screen display**: Shows current step value when step size changes

 ### **Knob LEDs**:
 - **Knob ring LEDs** show visual feedback of value-based gradual fill or step-based indicators, depending on setting.

-This visual system makes it immediately clear whether you're in hover mode or slot mode, which slots are available, occupied, or active, and what precision level you're currently using for parameter adjustments.
+This visual system makes it immediately clear whether you're in hover mode or slot mode, which bank you're currently using, which slots are available, occupied, or active, and what precision level you're currently using for parameter adjustments.

 ## Known Issues
 - Screen updates can be laggy (it is trying its best though)